abhinav-bohra/GrowFast/README.md

 ## Employee Management System
 GrowFast is an integrated management tool and Employee-HR portal which helps top level management of an organization to manage their HR related activities more effectively and efficiently.
-It is a holistic software to help employees of an organization to carry out their internal and task easily and effectively.
+It is also a holistic software to help employees of an organization to carry out their internal and task easily and effectively.

 ## Screenshots
 ![GrowFast](https://github.com/abhinav-bohra/GrowFast/blob/master/Screenshots/Collage.jpg)